 Let Karch Kiraly serve as your cautionary tale and don’t step out onto an outdoor court without a generous helping of sunblock on all exposed skin.
 Make sure you reapply often, as the combination of sand and sweat will quickly rob you of your UV protection.

 If you’re playing pick-up games or in a league that doesn’t require uniforms, opt for something cool and lightweight, like a tank top and running shorts.
 Those of you comfortable enough to play in a swimsuit are more than welcome to do so, just make sure there’s no danger of a wardrobe malfunction during a dive or hit.
 It’s also important to account for the sand quality where you’re playing; if it’s rough and gravelly more clothing might be a safer choice.
+You can still wear spandex shorts if you choose to.

 Flip flops or sandals are the obvious choice for beach footwear because they’re easy to get on and off and you won’t get them filthy by putting them on with sand-covered feet.
 But once again make sure you consider the conditions where you’re playing.
 If there isn’t anyone watering down the sand and it’s getting full sun all day your feet may not be able to handle it.
 Sand socks can be a good choice in these cases but I won’t lie to you: they look a little silly.
 It’s still better than trying to play sand in your tennis shoes though.